(Feature Photo: Helen with Koukoundi Women, Upper Volta 1979. Photo by Richard Henderson)

 3-A Dick was different:

 Compared with her prior male interest, I was bright perhaps but not “charismatic-brilliant”, quiet, courteous, friendly, interested, but cautious with other people.
-I had learned that consideration of female wants should be imperative in gender-social situations (though I still had much more to learn).
-She must have been relieved at the prospect.
+I had learned that consideration of female wants should be imperative in intimate-gender-social situations — note the qualifiers ( I still had much more to learn).

 3-C: Co-Residents, co-students, eventually co-spouses:

-In our first days in Berkeley Helen and I each took a room in the same “Berkeley Shingle” rooming house.18 we grew close by walking to school together, sharing food, and by Christmas we were in love: I had never met anyone like her – open, socially outgoing, excited to explore all kinds of ideas – morally alert and strikingly witty in ways both startling and endearing.
+In our first days in Berkeley Helen and I each took a room in the same “Berkeley Shingle” rooming house.17 we grew close by walking to school together, talking science, sharing food, and by Christmas we were sharing love: I had never met anyone like her – open, socially outgoing, excited to explore all kinds of ideas – morally alert and witty in ways both startling and endearing.
 From her side, she perhaps thought I “Knew Everything”, and seemed a gentle, friendly person.
-We both actively sought to please the other.19
+We both actively sought to please the other.18

-By Spring we were both established in the Department, and I applied for a Ford Foundation Research Grant.
+By Spring we were both established in the Department, I applied for a Ford Foundation Research Grant.
 In August, we married and had reception at the home of Professor David M. Schneider.
-It looked like Helen would meet her treasured goal: she had married an anthropologist, and these two would go to Africa!
+It looked like Helen would meet her treasured goal: she had married an anthropologist, and now we would go to Africa!

 Phase Four: Trouble comes to Paradise